uber/base-design-docs/README.md

 At a certain point a CMS is probably better suited for delivering structured data that can be rendered nicely across multiple mediums.

-So, with all of this considered, for now we use PDFs.
+So, with all of this considered, for now we use images.